marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 ## Toughness
 Steel may fail by brittle fracture.
 This can arise due to:

-low tempuratures,
+- low tempuratures
-high strain rate (impact),
+- high strain rate (impact)
-geometrical discontinuities
+- geometrical discontinuities

 Brittle fracture can be avoided by selecting steel with high toughness.
 Toughness is a function of carbon content.